-Yes Selin Kiazim – modern Turkish chef du jour (which is restaurant speak for “chef of the day”) – is now deeply embedded within her new restaurant Oklava, an intimate, inconspicuous, delightful (and Turkish) eatery tucked away on the corner of two unassuming East London side streets.
+Yes, Selin Kiazim – modern Turkish chef du jour (which is restaurant speak for “chef of the day”) – is now deeply embedded within her restaurant Oklava, an intimate, inconspicuous, delightful (and Turkish) eatery tucked away on the corner of two unassuming East London side streets.
 Filled with a restaurant-length open kitchen and bespoke grill; dim lighting and candles; traditional copper tea plates and ceramic tiles; and a wine list that is, essentially, a “who’s who” of Turkey’s most eminent and progressive vineyards, it features dishes that are made for sharing, and change with every season.

-On the menu right now: treats like freshly baked pide bread with house-made medjool date butter; seafood vermicelli with mint fried olives; pomegranate glazed lamb breast with yogurt; and, for dessert, pistachio sponge with caramelised white chocolate, barbeque quince and crispy filo.
+On the menu right now: treats like freshly baked pide bread with house-made medjool date butter; seafood vermicelli with mint fried olives; pomegranate glazed lamb breast with yogurt; and, for dessert, pistachio sponge with caramelised white chocolate, barbecue quince and crispy filo.

-NOTE: Oklava is now open and you can reserve a table online via their website HERE.
-For any additional enquiries, questions and queries, please email email@example.com.
+NOTE: Oklava is open for lunch and dinner, Tues-Sat, and you can reserve a table HERE.

 Oklava | 74 Luke Street, Shoreditch, EC2A 4PY